-- The names of the owner and the tenant; - The unit rented (address, apartment number, if any, and any other information needed to identify the leased contract unit): - The term of the lease (initial term and any provision for renewal); - The amount of the tenant rent to owner, which is subject to change during the term of the lease in accordance with HUD requirements; - A specification of the services, maintenance, equipment, and utilities that will be provided by the owner; and - The amount of any charges for food, furniture, or supportive services.
+- The names of the owner and the tenant; - The unit rented (address, apartment number, if any, and any other information needed to identify the leased contract unit); - The term of the lease (initial term and any provision for renewal); - The amount of the tenant rent to owner, which is subject to change during the term of the lease in accordance with HUD requirements; - A specification of the services, maintenance, equipment, and utilities that will be provided by the owner; and - The amount of any charges for food, furniture, or supportive services.

 The PHA must include resident procedural rights for termination notification and grievance procedures in the owner's lease.
-These requirements are not part of the regular PBV program but are required under RAD.
-An example of language that may be included can be found in Attachment-1E of Notice PIH 2012-32, REV-2.
+These requirements are not part of the regular PBV program but are required under RAD..